VISIONAI/visionai.github.io/_posts/2015-03-16-dockerized-computer-vision-for-mac-via-kitematic.md

 of Docker's features like building your own images.
 If you're using Docker in your normal development workflow on Linux machines in the cloud (like us), then boot2docker for Mac is still highly recommended.
-If you haven't yet jumped on Docker bandwagon, you really should.
+If you haven't yet jumped on the Docker bandwagon, you really are missing out.

-However, if you just want to play with somebody's application, Kitematic provides an exceptional installation experience.
-It assumes that the authors have already published their images on Docker Hub (which is true for many great applications, including our very own vision.ai software), and I'll be really excited once they have a Windows port.
+Kitematic provides an exceptional installation experience -- I'm pretty sure anybody on a Mac, even my grandma, can follow these instructions.
+It assumes that the authors have already published their images on Docker Hub (which is true for many great applications, including our very own vision.ai software).

 ### Want to install our vision.ai software via Kitematic?